robertcorluka/warranty-check-docs/developer-portal/index.md

 # Overview

-The Warranty Check API can use your device’s serial number and optionally product number to retrieve the warranty and contract start date and end date.
+The Warranty Check API can use your product’s serial number and optionally product number to check if it is under support along with the start and end dates.

 ### Warranty Check API